Evidence Based

 For one, carbohydrates provide glucose, a primary energy source for the developing fetus, especially for brain development.
 When this is reduced significantly, there might be concerns about proper development.
 An old animal study showed that pregnant mice fed a keto diet gave birth to baby mice with smaller brains than typical.

-Also, healthy weight gain during pregnancy is essential.
-And so, the restrictive nature of the keto diet might lead to insufficient weight gain, which can negatively impact fetal growth.
-The best thing to do is consult your healthcare provider about any changes to your diet.
+Also, healthy weight gain during pregnancy is very important.
+A keto diet’s restrictive nature might lead to insufficient weight gain, and negatively impact fetal growth.
+So, the best thing to do is consult your healthcare provider about any changes to your diet.

 Potential Benefit of The Keto Diet